verisimilitude20201/notes/Videos/Aditya_Verma/Dynamic_Programming/4_Bottom_Up_Knapsack.md

 2. We need to initialize the matrix because we're replacing iteration with recursion.
 So we need to initialize to handle the base condition.
-3. We replace the recursive calls with iterative versions.
+Add the 0s for base condition

+               0   1   2   3   4   5   6   7

+        V W 0  0   0   0   0   0   0   0   0

+        1 1 1  0

+        4 3 2  0

+        5 4 3  0

+        7 5 4  0

+- Recursive base condition

+        if n == 0 or W == 0:
+            return 0

+- Iterative Base condition

+        for i in range(0, n + 1):
+            for j in range(0, W + 1):
+                if i == 0 or j == 0:
+                    a[i][j] = 0

+3. Now we need to write the iterative equivalent of the recursive code written for choice diagram.
+The code will be similar.
+Only we will replace n and W with i and j and do it in an iterative fashion.